AllanChain/logseq-live-math/README.md

 - 🎨 Well-configured MathLive theme to match Logseq custom theme
 - 🔧 Configurable MathLive [keybindings](https://cortexjs.io/mathlive/guides/shortcuts/#key-bindings) and [inline shortcuts](https://cortexjs.io/mathlive/guides/shortcuts/#inline-shortcuts)

+## Install

+This plugin is available on the plugin marketplace.
+The simplest way to install it is from the marketplace.

+You can also download the `zip` file under the [release](https://github.com/AllanChain/logseq-live-math/releases/latest) page, unzip it somewhere and Click `Load unpacked plugin`, and select the folder where the plugin code was unzipped.
+You may need to go to "Settings -> Advanced" to enable "Developer mode".

 ## FAQ

 ### How is this plugin different from the `darwis-mathlive-plugin`?